• Skip to main content

 Find it: Amazon | Bookshop

-We’ve read this book out loud many times over the years.
-I know that as we continue to read it, we will learn to think even more deeply about the answers to the three questions (What is the best time to do things?
+We've read this book out loud many times over the years.
+I know that as we continue to reread it, we learn to think even more deeply about the answers to the three questions (What is the best time to do things?
 Who is the most important one?
-What is the right thing to do?) in terms of how they apply to our own lives, and the book is a great foundation for us to reflect on the importance of doing good deeds and paying attention to the immediate moment.
+What is the right thing to do?) in terms of how they apply to our own lives.
+The book is a great foundation for us to reflect on the importance of doing good deeds and paying attention to the immediate moment.

 captain rosalie